Altaic languages: Korean and Japanese languages

 In 1857, the Austrian scholar Anton Boller suggested adding Japanese to the Ural–Altaic family.

 In the 1920s, G.J.
 Ramstedt and E.D.
 Polivanov advocated the inclusion of Korean.
 Decades later, in his 1952 book, Ramstedt rejected the Ural–Altaic hypothesis but again included Korean in Altaic, an inclusion followed by most leading Altaicists (supporters of the theory) to date.
 His book contained the first comprehensive attempt to identify regular correspondences among the sound systems within the Altaic language families.

 In 1960, Nicholas Poppe published what was in effect a heavily revised version of Ramstedt's volume on phonology that has since set the standard in Altaic studies.
 Poppe considered the issue of the relationship of Korean to Turkic-Mongolic-Tungusic not settled.
 In his view, there were three possibilities: (1) Korean did not belong with the other three genealogically, but had been influenced by an Altaic substratum; (2) Korean was related to the other three at the same level they were related to each other; (3) Korean had split off from the other three before they underwent a series of characteristic changes.

 Roy Andrew Miller's 1971 book Japanese and the Other Altaic Languages convinced most Altaicists that Japanese also belonged to Altaic.
 Since then, the "Macro-Altaic" has been generally assumed to include Turkic, Mongolic, Tungusic, Korean, and Japanese.

-In 1990, Unger advocated a family consisting of Tungusic, Korean, and Japonic languages, but not Turkic or Mongolic.
+In 1990, Unger, emphasizing the need to establish language relationships rigorously "from the bottom up," advocated comparing Tungusic with the common ancestor of Korean and Japanese before seeking connections with Turkic or Mongolic.

 However, many linguists dispute the alleged affinities of Korean and Japanese to the other three groups.
 Some authors instead tried to connect Japanese to the Austronesian languages.

 In 2017, Martine Robbeets proposed that Japanese (and possibly Korean) originated as a hybrid language.
 She proposed that the ancestral home of the Turkic, Mongolic, and Tungusic languages was somewhere in northwestern Manchuria.
 A group of those proto-Altaic ("Transeurasian") speakers would have migrated south into the modern Liaoning province, where they would have been mostly assimilated by an agricultural community with an Austronesian-like language.
 The fusion of the two languages would have resulted in proto-Japanese and proto-Korean.

 In a typological study that does not directly evaluate the validity of the Altaic hypothesis, Yurayong and Szeto (2020) discuss for Koreanic and Japonic the stages of convergence to the Altaic typological model and subsequent divergence from that model, which resulted in the present typological similarity between Koreanic and Japonic.
 They state that both are "still so different from the Core Altaic languages that we can even speak of an independent Japanese-Korean type of grammar.
 Given also that there is neither a strong proof of common Proto-Altaic lexical items nor solid regular sound correspondences but, rather, only lexical and structural borrowings between languages of the Altaic typology, our results indirectly speak in favour of a “Paleo-Asiatic” origin of the Japonic and Koreanic languages."